firoyj/firoyj/README.md

 🚀 Working in Web3, Blockchain and SaaS

-💡 A fan of Docs-as-Code, open source and agile approaches
+💡 A fan of Docs-as-Code, open-source and agile approaches

 🌱 Currently learning the basics of Python and Solidity to improve my craft